zippy345/dsc-v3-tableau-visualizations-lab/README.md

     </center> </div>
 <br>

-Great, now we have a plot the visualizes the orders by region!
+Great, now we have a plot that visualizes the orders by region!

 ### Visualize Sales Over Time
 Finally, we will visualize monthly sales on a time series plot, which is a version of a line graph.

-1. Select the New Worksheet Icon from the from the sheets tab.
+1. Select the New Worksheet Icon from the sheets tab.

-2. Double click the Title bar on the Sheets pane and enter "Sales by Month".
-Make the type-face bold and change the size to 22.
+2. Double-click the Title bar on the Sheets pane and enter "Sales by Month".
+Make the typeface bold and change the size to 22.

 3. Then, double-click the tab for the current sheet in the Sheets tab and rename the tab "Sales".